Top of the page

-Asthma is a chronic disease that affects your breathing.
-It causes the airways that lead to the lungs to swell.
+Asthma is a lifelong condition that can make it hard to breathe.
+It causes the airways that lead to the lungs to swell and get inflamed.

-People with asthma may have asthma attacks.
-During an asthma attack, the airways tighten and become narrower.
+When asthma symptoms suddenly get worse (or flare up), the airways tighten and become narrower.
 This makes it hard to breathe, and you may wheeze or cough.
 These flare-ups are also called asthma attacks or exacerbations (say "ig-ZAS-ur-BAY-shuns").

 Symptoms can be mild or severe.
 You may have symptoms daily or just now and then.
 Or you may have something in between.